ilambrev/SoftUni_JavaScript_Learning_Program/README.md

 # SoftUni_JavaScript_Learning_Program
 SoftUni JavaScript Learning Program

-This repository contains the solutions to the tasks that are part of the JS Web Developer software program.
+This repository contains my solutions to the tasks that are part of the JS Web Developer software program.